Newsletter

 Thanks, Jern and Eddie Tonkoi

-Footnote: Podcast Articles thumbnail
+Footnote 1: Podcast Articles thumbnail

 I have started contributing to the NosillaCast podcast, hosted by Allison Sheridan over at podfeet.com.
-It’s a technology posdcast, so doesn’t directly link to Jern’s fiction, but the articles are all going to be about the things I do (which is everything that does not involve writing the stories).
+It’s a technology podcast, so doesn’t directly link to Jern’s fiction, but the articles are all going to be about the things I do (which is everything that does not involve writing the stories).

 I have started contributing to the NosillaCast podcast, hosted by Allison Sheridan over at podfeet.com.
-It’s a technology posdcast, so doesn’t directly link to Jern’s fiction, but the articles are all going to be about the things I do (which is everything that does not involve writing the stories).
+It’s a technology podcast, so doesn’t directly link to Jern’s fiction, but the articles are all going to be about the things I do (which is everything that does not involve writing the stories).

 The first one was released last week, and is a review of the Shure MV7+ microphone, which I bought as I embark on recording audiobook editions of Jern’s books.
 I’m 6 chapters into Murder in Treggan Bay, by the way.